Mirnalini-gunaraj-ds/Mirnalini-gunaraj-ds/README.md

 Building my problem-solving, communication and interview skills through:

-- 🌱 I’m currently learning AWS Machine Learning Speciality Certification
+- 🌱 I’m currently learning AWS Machine Learning Speciality Certification.
-- 💃 I'm a recent data science graduate with 6 years of Industry Experience.
+- 💃 I'm a experienced data associate with 6+ years of experience working for Banking,Financial,Education and Energy Sectors.
 - 👯 I’m looking to collaborate on Machine Learning & Data Analysis projects.
-- 🔭 I’m currently working on my problem-solving skills and portfolio.
+- 🔭 I’m currently exploring Generative AI.
 - 💬 Ask me about Data Analysis using Python & Excel, SQL and Data analytics & Reporting using Tableau and PowerBI.
 - 📫 How to reach me: mirnalinidatascientist@gmail.com
 - 😄 Pronouns: She/Her